Emerging Leader 2011 - 2012

 Jody has participated and achieved leadership training from AILC (Australia Indigenous Leadership Centre) OIPC (Office of Indigenous Policy Coordination).
 Her experience in leadership spans across many industries in both Indigenous and non-Indigenous arenas.
 These combined leadership skills in education, employment, human rights, disability, women, and advocacy have given her a strong sense of leadership, which has only become stronger.

-She was the first Deaf Aboriginal woman to present at local, state, national and international levels on the empowerment of Aboriginal people with disabilities, and she was also actively involved in the National Congress process, the First People’s Disability Network (Australia) and the International Deaf Native Gathering.
-She was also a proponent for the need embrace gender equality and the rights of Victoria Aboriginal people in all service sectors.
+She was the first Deaf Aboriginal/South Sea Islander woman to present at local, state, national and international levels on the empowerment of Aboriginal people with disabilities, and she was also actively involved in the National Congress process, the First People’s Disability Network (Australia) and the International Deaf Native Gathering.
+She was also a proponent for the need to embrace gender equality and the rights of Aboriginal people in all service sectors.
 Jody has worked tirelessly on developing her leadership skills by completing her education over this period and realised a long-held dream when she gained her first university degree – a Bachelor of Applied Management with the University of Ballarat.
-Jody is currently working on her MBA, attending the MURRA Indigenous Masterclass at Melbourne University Business School.

-Jody is the first Deaf Aboriginal person to have a business degree in Australia.
+Jody is also the first Deaf Aboriginal/South Sea Islander person to have a business degree in Australia.
 She takes her leadership journey very seriously and prides herself on leading by example.

-In addition to mentoring other Deaf Aboriginal people around the state, Jody provides leadership to local Aboriginal people with disabilities and is also an advocate for the rights of Aboriginal people at all levels in the community, government and community service fields.
+In addition to mentoring other Deaf Aboriginal people around the state and nationwide, Jody provides leadership to local Aboriginal people with disabilities and is also an advocate for the rights of Aboriginal people at all levels in the community, government and community service fields.